kishoreg/helix-actors/helix-actors/EXPERIMENT.md

 A resource with 16 partitions will be created on a cluster with two participants.

-First, we generate a set of randomly-sized strings.
+First, we generate a set of fixed-sized strings.
 These remain fixed over the course of the experiment in order to avoid overheads caused by garbage collecting the messages.
 We just wrap them in ByteBuf objects in our codec.
+We can vary the size of these strings to test how different message sizes perform.

 Next, we write a driver that lives in each participant, which continually selects one of these strings and sends it to a randomly selected partition.